The University of Minnesota will honor 82 Farm Families of the Year

 "We will miss the face-to-face ceremony for the 2020 Farm Families of the Year, but nothing diminishes the pride we take in celebrating their accomplishments," said Extension Dean Bev Durgan.
 "These families represent the best in agriculture.
 They are innovative and dedicated to their communities.
 They are stewards of the land."

-A complete list of the 2020 Farm Families of the Year will be available soon at mnfarmfamilies.CFANS.umn.edu.
+A complete list of the 2020 Farm Families of the Year is available.
 Here are just a few of them:

 Roger and Rita Krause Family, Lake of the Woods County